tdilauro/Simplified-wiki/User-Profile-Management-Protocol.md

 A document MAY NOT include the same key in both `readable` and `writable`.

-# Settings registry
+# Profile registry

-Semantics for the following settings are defined.
-The `simplified` namespace is reserved, and all settings whose names start with "simplified:" will have their semantics defined in this section.
+Semantics for the following profile elements are defined.

 The `schema` namespace is reserved.
 All settings whose names start with "schema:" have semantics defined by the appropriate entry on schema.org.
 For instance, the value of "schema:givenName" is defined, as per [[https://schema.org/givenName|https://schema.org/givenName]], as the given name of the authenticated user.

+The `simplified` namespace is reserved.
+All elements whose names start with "simplified:" will have their semantics defined in this section.

-In general, this specification does not define whether or not a given setting is writable.
+In general, this specification does not define whether or not a given setting is writable (and thus, whether it should show up in the main document or in `settings`.
 That depends on the application.

 ## `simplified:authorization_expires`